minicoz/ripspot_320/README.md

 I changed it so that the temp folder is not removed (downloaded as .oggs) and now ffmpeg converts the ogg files into `320kbps CBR` `mp3` files.
 Output folder is output.

-You might need to create the folder in this root level im lazy to set it up.

 # Prerequisites